The Facts about the Gender Pay Gap

 According to Statistics Canada (2021), as of 2019, the gender pay gap for annual wages, salaries, and commissions is 0.71, which means that on an annual basis, women make 71% of what men make.

-The gender pay gap persists even though women now outnumber men in pursuing university degrees (Statistics Canada, 2021).
-Women who graduate university with a bachelor’s degree earn an average of $69,063 annually, while men who graduate with a bachelor’s degree earn $97,761 (Statistics Canada, 2016).
+The gender pay gap persists even though women outnumber men in pursuing post-secondary degrees (Statistics Canada, 2023).
+In 2020, women who graduated with at least a bachelor’s degree earned an average of $61,000 annually, while men who graduated with at least a bachelor’s degree earned an average of $88,900 (Statistics Canada, 2023).

 According to an ADP and Leger (2021) self-report survey, “women’s pre-tax salaries remain 21% lower than men’s, while additional variable compensation, such as bonuses, profit-sharing or equity agreements, are where disparity surges, with Canadian working women earning 43% less in additional compensation compared to men in 2020.”

-More men (87%) are employed full-time than women (75.6%).
-Only 13% of men are employed part time, and 24.4% of women are employed part time (Statistics Canada, 2022).
+More men are employed full-time than women.
+In 2023, only 12.8% of men were employed part time, and 23.8% of women were employed part time (Statistics Canada, 2024).
 This could partially be a result of the fact that more of women’s time is taken up with unpaid work than men.
-Women spend an average of 3.6 hours or 15% of their day on unpaid domestic and care work compared to the average of 2.4 hours or 10% of the day that men that spend on unpaid work (Statistics Canada, 2019).
+In 2015, women spent an average of 3.6 hours or 15% of their day on unpaid domestic and care work compared to the average of 2.4 hours or 10% of the day that men that spend on unpaid work (Statistics Canada, 2019).

 This disproportionate share of unpaid work is supported by evidence that “women have heighted perceptions of time pressure” – that is, both “awareness of not having enough time” and the “experience of hectic pace, harriedness, and rushing, accompanied by apprehension and frustration” (Moyser and Burlock, Statistics Canada, 2018).